skalyaanamoorthy/thermostability-transfer/README.md

 `git clone https://github.com/dauparas/ProteinMPNN`

-Note: ProteinMPNN directory will be used as input for ProteinMPNN scripts; it will need to be specify
+Note: ProteinMPNN directory will be used as input for ProteinMPNN scripts; it will need to be specified when calling the Python script (--mpnn_loc).

 Tranception:

 `https://github.com/OATML-Markslab/Tranception`

 Follow the instructions in the repo to get the Tranception_Large (parameters) binary and config.
 You do not need to the setup the conda environment.
+Again, you will need to specify the location of the repository (--tranception_loc) and the model weights (--checkpoint).

 ## Preprocessing Setup